nkomirisetti/ReRollDiceBuggy/README.md

 *	Roll = 6: 0% chance of reroll

-## Your job is to both write tests and debug issues in this solution.
+## Your job is to debug issues in this solution.